National Construction Code

 In an effort to ascertain the benefits of a national performance-based construction code the ABCB commissioned the Centre for International Economics (CIE) to quantify the impact of building regulatory reform to date and identify any past, present, or potential barriers that may be preventing the full benefits of reform being realised.
 The report estimates annual national economic benefit of $1.1billion from the suite of building regulatory reforms introduced through the ABCB over the past twenty years.

-Regulated separately, building and plumbing regulation have always been inherently linked, as both set the requirements for the on-site construction of buildings.
+Building and plumbing regulation has always been inherently linked, as both set the requirements for the on-site construction of buildings.
 However, historically building and plumbing have been regulated through separate legislative and administrative arrangements.
-Since 1994 building has been regulated through State and Territory governments with the BCA as the primary code referenced in all State and Territory building Acts and regulations; while plumbing regulators had not yet agreed (through an IGA) to the adoption of a national code.
+Since 1994 the BCA has been referenced as the primary construction code in all state and territory building legislation; at that time plumbing regulators had not yet agreed (through an IGA) to the adoption of a national code.

-In achieving national consistency, the Council of Australian Governments (COAG) asked the Business Regulation and Competition Working Group (BRCWG) to investigate the merits of a national code and to report to COAG by July 2008.
+In achieving national consistency, COAG asked the Business Regulation and Competition Working Group (BRCWG) to investigate the merits of a national code and to report to COAG by July 2008.
 On 3 July 2008, COAG agreed to the development of an NCC to cover building, plumbing, electrical and telecommunications standards.
 The first stage was to consolidate the codes for building and plumbing.
-This was completed with the release of NCC 2011, which was adopted by States and Territories on 1 May 2011.
+This was completed with the release of NCC 2011, which was adopted by states and territories on 1 May 2011.

 The Regulation Impact Statement on the proposal for the development of an NCC identified the following potential benefits: